 Good to Know

 - The ASA-negotiated rate includes complimentary internet in the guestroom.

-- The guest room rates are quoted exclusive of applicable state and local taxes (which are currently 13%), applicable service fees, and/or hotel-specific fees in effect at the time of the event.
+- The guest room rates are quoted exclusive of applicable state and local taxes, applicable service fees, and/or hotel-specific fees in effect at the time of the event.

 - All reservations must be accompanied by a first night room deposit or guaranteed by a major credit card.
 Deposits are refundable if canceled 72 hours prior to the arrival date.

 The Hilton New Orleans Riverside is connected to the Riverwalk Marketplace and a brief walk will bring you to Bourbon Street, the Aquarium of the Americas, IMAX Theater, and all the world-famous New Orleans restaurants and live music clubs of the French Quarter.